alexedwards/flow/README.md

 ### Contributing

-Bug fixes and documentation improvements are very welcome!
-For feature additions or behavioral changes, please open an issue to discuss the change before submitting a PR.
+Bug fixes and documentation updates are very welcome.
+This package is **stable**, so PRs for feature additions or modifications to behavior are less likely to be accepted.
+If you’d like to propose a change, please open an issue for discussion before submitting a PR.

 ### Thanks